-At this point the hull was flipped and the tie wraps cut flush with a sharp off-set chisel then counter sunk.
+At this point, the hull was flipped and the tie wraps were cut flush with a sharp offset chisel then countersunk.
 The chine was rounded.
 I used a block to first create a flat at about 45°.
 Then I flattened the resulting two corners so the corner was faceted like a gem.
 Last, using a sanding block with 60-grit paper I rounded the corner.

-I used a mixture of 105 Resin, 205 Fast Hardener® and 410 Microlight to fill the counter sinks where I’d removed the tie wraps and outside chines.
-After all was filled and cured, the Microlight filler made it easy to sand to my liking.
+I used a mixture of 105 Resin, 205 Fast Hardener®, and 410 Microlight to fill the countersinks where I’d removed the tie wraps and outside chines.
+After it all was filled and cured, the Microlight filler made it easy to sand to my liking.

 I used a square to transfer my guidelines for the 4″ and 6″ glass tape along the outside chines.
 I then applied a run of 742 12oz glass cloth along the entire bottom (much easier with two people).
 The exception was where the 4″ and 6″ tape lines would go to prevent wear when pulling the skiff ashore.

-The way to go was applying the glass cloth by rolling it up half way, coating the wood, then having two people unroll it over the wet out epoxy surface (Photo 9).
+The way to go was to apply the glass cloth by rolling it up halfway, coating the wood, then having two people unroll it over the wet-out epoxy surface (Photo 9).
 We used an 808 Flexible Spreader to remove air bubbles (Photo 10).
 After the layer of fiberglass cloth was wet out I moved onto wetting out the glass tape on the chine (Photo 11).

 Estimated time: 3 hours.
 Actual time: 5 hours.

 I applied two coats of Interlux® primer and sanded between each coat.
-I then applied two coats of Interlux paint using a Scotch Brite® pad between the first and second coat.
+I then applied two coats of Interlux paint using a Scotch Brite® pad between the first and second coats.

 Estimated time: 3 hours.
 Actual time: 4 hours.